 They did just that, as Koosman and McGraw combined to shut out the A’s and prevail, 2–0.
 Yet again, it appeared that Queens was playing host to a team of destiny.

 But unlike in 1969, the Mets came up one victory short of completing another unlikely rise to the top of the baseball world.
 Oakland captured its second straight title by winning the final two at home, beating Seaver and Matlack, respectively.
 Home runs by Campaneris and series MVP Reggie Jackson in the third inning of Game 7 put Oakland up to stay.
-Garrett’s pop out finished off a 5–2 A’s win and heart-wrenching conclusion for Mets fans.
+Garrett’s pop out finished off a 5–2 A’s win and heart-wrenching conclusion for Mets rooters.

 What seemed to be a harbinger of good things to come in 1974 and beyond instead became the high-water mark for the decade, as the franchise eventually sunk to tremendous lows.
 By the late ’70s, gone were Seaver, Koosman, high attendances, and any semblance of hope.

-The 1973 Mets didn’t lack for uniqueness and historical signifcance.
+The 1973 Mets didn’t lack for uniqueness and historical significance.
 After all, the team featured three of the most beloved figures in New York sports history (Seaver, Mays, and Berra) at different stages of their baseball careers.
 Still, they’re often overlooked from discussions about great comeback stories, perhaps because they played in the shadow of the ’69 Miracle Mets, or because they are stigmatized by being among the worst teams (at leat record-wise) to have ever played in a World Series.
 But any club that can beat the talent-laden Reds and then battle the A’s (who would win a third straight ring in 1974) right down to the wire has much to be proud of.

 The sands of time may have buried them in the annals of baseball history, but when you see a significant Mets home game with fans still holding signs reading "Ya Gotta Believe," it’s proof that the spirit of ’73 still lives.